patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/button/button.md

 ### Progress button ###

-A progress button indicates ongoing action after being clicked by the user, using a spinner alongside the button label.
-Its main purpose is for in-page checks that must be completed before proceeding to the next screen, without navigating to a new page or opening a modal.
-For operations taking more than a few seconds, or operations that do open to a new page, it is recommended to use a progress bar.
-For operations that will take more than a few seconds, use of a modal with a progress bar is recommended to reflect status and indicate time to completion.

 _Example of using a progress button to test a repository before final configuration_

 <img src="./img/progress-bar-stages.png" alt="Example of progress button usage" width="1828"/>